flaneuse/muscleDB/UPDATES.md

 *performance upgrades*
 * reduce number of sign. figures on q-values
 * integrate data.table filtering from dplyr

 *functionality*
 * add in filtering by transcript + gene name
+* check that png download is available everywhere.

 *bugs*
 * fix GO break at terms